Lactase (digestive enzyme): benefits, dosage, contraindications

 Lactose intolerance ✪✪✪✪✪

-Oral intake of lactase is effective in reducing gastrointestinal symptoms in lactose-intolerant individuals when used before consuming lactose or when added to milk before consumption.
+Oral lactase supplementation is effective at reducing gastrointestinal symptoms in lactose-intolerant individuals when taken before consuming lactose or when added to milk prior to consumption.

 Posologie